Rotterdam is a bustling, multicultural port city. Discover which part of the city is right for you with our guide on

-If you’re young, single or ‘dinky’ (two incomes, no children), the neighbourhood of Kralingen is likely to appeal.
-Fifteen minutes east of the centre, Kralingen’s multi-million-euro mansions stand cheek by jowl with student digs and council housing.
-Near a lake and woods, the area has a very international feel and a huge variety of affordable to upmarket housing.
+If you’re young, single or ‘dinky’ (two incomes, no children), the fairly leafy neighborhood of Kralingen is likely to appeal.
+Fifteen minutes east of the center, Kralingen’s multi-million-euro mansions stand cheek by jowl with student digs and council housing.
+As a result, the area has a very international feel and a huge variety of affordable to upmarket housing.

 Kop van Zuid/Nieuwewerk

 Also favored by young expats, Kop van Zuid (‘Head of South’) is the trendy extension of the city center on the southern bank of the Nieuw Maas.
 This is a great area for executives wanting to get to work quickly in the mornings.
 Similar to London’s Docklands, it’s a mix of renovated old warehouses and smaller, newer housing and apartments.
 Upmarket urban prices apply.

 One of Rotterdam’s jewels is Hillegersberg, a leafy suburb on the northeast of the city which escaped wartime bombing.
 Because of this, the old village center and elegant residential streets remain intact.
 Homes in Hillegersberg are expensive but enduringly popular and therefore sought after by the Dutch and expats alike.
 It is home to several of the international schools.

-Schiebroek (west of Hillegersberg) and the newer, up-and-coming Prinsenland are becoming favoured expat sites.
-Prinsenland is more affordable than downtown living and close to international schools, but still a bustling area, as is multicultural Oude Westen, a lively and bohemian neighbourhood near Central Station, is also popular with foreigners.
+Schiebroek (west of Hillegersberg) and the newer, up-and-coming Prinsenland are becoming favored expat sites.
+Lively Prinsenland is more affordable than the city center and is close to international schools.
+Likewise, multicultural Oude Westen, a lively and bohemian neighborhood near Central Station, is also popular with foreigners.

 Rotterdam facts and links